kannanjayachandran/Full-Stack-Data-Science/06. Data_Science-I/Linear_algebra.md

 $$Q = \begin{bmatrix} 1 & 0 & 0 \\ 0 & 1 & 0 \\ 0 & 0 & 1 \end{bmatrix}$$

 - **Sparse matrix** : A matrix in which most of the elements are zero.
-For example:
+Large sparse matrices are common, especially in applied machine learning, such as in natural language processing and recommendation systems.
+Working with sparse matrices as if they were dense can be computationally expensive due to memory and processing requirements.
+Significant performance improvements can be achieved by using specialized data structures and operations designed to efficiently handle sparse matrices.

+Special data structures are often used to represent sparse matrices more efficiently, like:

+- **Compressed Sparse Row** :  In this representation, the sparse matrix is stored using three one-dimensional arrays:

+    - `Values` : An array of non-zero values in the matrix.

+    - `Row offsets` : Indicates where each row starts and end in the `Values` array.

+    - `Column indices` : Specifies the column position of each non-zero value in the matrix.

+CSR is commonly used in machine learning because it allows efficient row slicing and matrix-vector multiplication.

 $$X = \begin{bmatrix} 1 & 0 & 0 \\ 0 & 0 & 0 \\ 0 & 0 & 9 \end{bmatrix}$$

-- A matrix with a high proportion of non-zero elements is referred to as a dense matrix.

-- The **sparsity score** of a matrix is the ratio of the number of zero elements to the total number of elements in the matrix:
+> A matrix with a high proportion of non-zero elements is referred to as a dense matrix.
+The **sparsity score** of a matrix is the ratio of the number of zero elements to the total number of elements in the matrix:

 $$\text{Sparsity score} = \frac{\text{No. of zero elements}}{\text{Total no. of elements}}$$